 Tourist Information: 2122 0193 & 2122 0264

 The weather in Malta is beautiful practically all through the months.
 We get very hot summers and mainly mild winters.
 The only concern is the sun, as protection is important for foreigners.
 Torrential rain and wind thunderstorms are not frequent.
-See our detailed pages about the weather in Malta.

 Safety in Malta

 So is Malta really safe to travel to?
 Yes, it is much more than you’d expect it to be.

 The question of whether Malta is a safe holiday destination is becoming increasingly common.
 And that’s no surprise.

 Crime rates in Malta are relatively low compared to the other European countries.

 Pickpocketing and handbag-snatching are more common in tourist

 hotspots, particularly St. Julian’s and Sliema.
 Having said that,

 compared to other popular tourist destinations in Europe, I wouldn’t say you’re

 at a big risk.
 Just be vigilant and look after your belongings.